 We offer instruction on various instruments, provided by a selection of teachers listed on our Music Teachers Directory on the d6 Communicator.
 This allows parents to contact the teacher of their choice to secure lessons with him/her as a private arrangement.
-Lessons are available to children from Gr.1-7.
+Lessons are available to children from Grade 1 to 7.